Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh was on one part on Titanic....
-He was the iceberg!
+god created jesus toencourage peace when that didnt work he created Jayesh to enforce it

-Updated on: [9/4/2025]
+Updated on: [10/4/2025]
 <!-- #jokeEnd -->